 The bottom line

-Understanding your fertility can be one more tool in understanding your health and your body.
+Being fertile doesn’t necessarily mean you’re healthy.
+That being said, understanding your fertility can be one more tool in understanding your health and your body.
 Even if you’re not planning on having children, it's always a good idea to get a handle on your reproductive health.
 If you are planning on trying soon, Modern Fertility can help you find more answers about your hormone levels, and even your ovarian reserve.
 Each piece of the health puzzle can help you live a healthier life.